Francis Harold

-Francis Harold, O.F.M. (died 18 March 1685), was an Irish Franciscan and historical writer.
+Francis Harold (died 18 March 1685), was an Irish Franciscan in the Order of Friars Minor and a historical writer.

 Life

 He was for some time professor of theology in the Irish College in Prague; and afterwards went to Rome, where he spent the remaining years of his life in the Irish Franciscan College of St. Isidore, fulfilling the duties of librarian.